Ferdinando III, Grand Duke of Tuscany, Archduke of Austria

 In 1801, Napoleon conquered Tuscany and Ferdinando was forced by the Treaty of Aranjuez to leave Tuscany to make way for the Kingdom of Etruria.
 Ferdinando and his family went into exile in Vienna, Austria.
 In 1807, Napoleon dissolved the Kingdom of Etruria and integrated it into France.
 After Napoleon’s downfall in 1814, Tuscany was restored to Ferdinando.

 While the family was in exile in Vienna, Luisa, aged 29, died in childbirth delivering a stillborn son on September 19, 1802, at Hofburg Palace in Vienna, Austria.
-She was buried with her stillborn son in her arms at the Imperial Crypt in Vienna Austria.
+She was buried with her stillborn son in her arms at the Imperial Crypt in the Capuchin Church in Vienna Austria.

 Maria Ferdinanda of Saxony, Grand Duchess of Tuscany, Ferdinando III’s second wife; Credit – Wikipedia